kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 ## 6.0 Fair dealing, Database exceptions, and other rights not affected

+### 6.1

-6.1 This License does not affect any rights that You or anyone else may independently have under any applicable law to make any use of this Database, including without limitation:
+This License does not affect any rights that You or anyone else may independently have under any applicable law to make any use of this Database, including without limitation:

 a.
 Exceptions to the Database Right including: Extraction of Contents from non-electronic Databases for private purposes, Extraction for purposes of illustration for teaching or scientific research, and Extraction or Re-utilisation for public security or an administrative or judicial procedure.

 b.
 Fair dealing, fair use, or any other legally recognised limitation or exception to infringement of copyright or other applicable laws.

+### 6.2

-6.2 This License does not affect any rights of lawful users to Extract and Re-utilise insubstantial parts of the Contents, evaluated quantitatively or qualitatively, for any purposes whatsoever, including creating a Derivative Database (subject to other rights over the Contents, see Section 2.4).
+This License does not affect any rights of lawful users to Extract and Re-utilise insubstantial parts of the Contents, evaluated quantitatively or qualitatively, for any purposes whatsoever, including creating a Derivative Database (subject to other rights over the Contents, see Section 2.4).
 The repeated and systematic Extraction or Re-utilisation of insubstantial parts of the Contents may however amount to the Extraction or Re-utilisation of a Substantial part of the Contents.

 ## 7.0 Warranties and Disclaimer

+### 7.1

-7.1 The Database is licensed by the Licensor "as is" and without any warranty of any kind, either express, implied, or arising by statute, custom, course of dealing, or trade usage.
+The Database is licensed by the Licensor "as is" and without any warranty of any kind, either express, implied, or arising by statute, custom, course of dealing, or trade usage.
 Licensor specifically disclaims any and all implied warranties or conditions of title, non-infringement, accuracy or completeness, the presence or absence of errors, fitness for a particular purpose, merchantability, or otherwise.
 Some jurisdictions do not allow the exclusion of implied warranties, so this exclusion may not apply to You.

 ## 8.0 Limitation of liability

+### 8.1

-8.1 Subject to any liability that may not be excluded or limited by law, the Licensor is not liable for, and expressly excludes, all liability for loss or damage however and whenever caused to anyone by any use under this License, whether by You or by anyone else, and whether caused by any fault on the part of the Licensor or not.
+Subject to any liability that may not be excluded or limited by law, the Licensor is not liable for, and expressly excludes, all liability for loss or damage however and whenever caused to anyone by any use under this License, whether by You or by anyone else, and whether caused by any fault on the part of the Licensor or not.
 This exclusion of liability includes, but is not limited to, any special, incidental, consequential, punitive, or exemplary damages such as loss of revenue, data, anticipated profits, and lost business.
 This exclusion applies even if the Licensor has been advised of the possibility of such damages.

+### 8.2

-8.2 If liability may not be excluded by law, it is limited to actual and direct financial loss to the extent it is caused by proved negligence on the part of the Licensor.
+If liability may not be excluded by law, it is limited to actual and direct financial loss to the extent it is caused by proved negligence on the part of the Licensor.

 ## 9.0 Termination of Your rights under this License

+### 9.1

-9.1 Any breach by You of the terms and conditions of this License automatically terminates this License with immediate effect and without notice to You.
+Any breach by You of the terms and conditions of this License automatically terminates this License with immediate effect and without notice to You.
 For the avoidance of doubt, Persons who have received the Database, the whole or a Substantial part of the Contents, Derivative Databases, or the Database as part of a Collective Database from You under this License will not have their licenses terminated provided their use is in full compliance with this License or a license granted under Section 4.8 of this License.
 Sections 1, 2, 7, 8, 9 and 10 will survive any termination of this License.

+### 9.2

-9.2 If You are not in breach of the terms of this License, the Licensor will not terminate Your rights under it.
+If You are not in breach of the terms of this License, the Licensor will not terminate Your rights under it.

+### 9.3

-9.3 Unless terminated under Section 9.1, this License is granted to You for the duration of applicable rights in the Database.
+Unless terminated under Section 9.1, this License is granted to You for the duration of applicable rights in the Database.

-9.4 __Reinstatement of rights__.
+### 9.4 Reinstatement of rights.

 If you cease any breach of the terms and conditions of this License, then your full rights under this License will be reinstated:

 a.
 Provisionally and subject to permanent termination until the 60th day after cessation of breach;